Homepage look and feel

 2. Right-click on the tag whose ID you want to get and select Inspect.

 3. This will open some element details for the tag in a different pane.
-The value you see is the tag ID:
+Look two rows up from the tag-pill with the text of the tag you selected.
+The value listed there is the tag ID:

 4. Copy and paste this tag ID somewhere for later.